Skip to Content

 What Does the Personal Injury Settlement Process Involve?

 The settlement process typically involves negotiations between the injured party and the insurance company.
 Initially, your attorney will present a demand letter outlining damages and compensation requests.
 The insurance company may counter with a lower offer, prompting further negotiations.
 If both parties can agree on a fair compensation amount, the case is settled without the need for a trial.
-Throughout this process, our attorneys maintain transparent communication, ensuring you understand each offer and its implications.
+Throughout this process, our attorneys maintain transparent communication, helping ensure you understand each offer and its implications.

 How Long Does a Personal Injury Case Take to Resolve?